 • Flip-flops: I recommend a really cheap pair of flip flops like these.
 I find that flip flops always break eventually, no matter how much I spend on them.
 I use flip-flops for showering in hostels, heading to the beach and for short strolls to the shop or town.

 • Hiking boots: Hiking boots are SO personal to your feet and gait, so I would never tell you which pair of boots you should buy.
 The pair that works for me may not work for you!
 I recommend going to a hiking shop and trying some on.
 You may have to try on 10+ until you find the “right” pair, but it’s worth the time investment.
-If you’re planning on doing any hardcore hiking in Costa Rica, good boots will be necessary.
+If you’re planning on doing any of the Arenal Volcano hikes whilst you’re in La Fortuna you’ll need good boots.

 • Trainers: for shorter hikes, long bus journeys, canyoneering, and horseback riding.
-I took an old pair of my Nike Zoom Winflo trainers, and I adore them so much that I’m now on my 3rd pair!
+I took an old pair of these trainers, and I adore them so much that I’m now on my 3rd pair!
 Your trainers will need to be durable and supportive.

 • Sunglasses: Sunglasses will be very necessary in Costa Rica, but don’t take any designer or expensive ones!
 If you’re on an active trip, chances are they’ll get scratched by the sand, covered in sunscreen or you’ll lose them.
 As long as they have UV protection like these, you’ll be fine with a cheap pair.